CallMeLeon167/CML-Framework/README.md

 **8. AJAX Routing:** Routes can be configured to be accessible only via AJAX requests.

-**9.Query Parameter Handling:** The class provides a method to filter and retrieve query parameters from the current request URI.
+**9. Query Parameter Handling:** The class provides a method to filter and retrieve query parameters from the current request URI.

-**10.Environment Handling:** It initializes error reporting configurations based on the environment (production or development) and uses .env files for configuration.
+**10. Environment Handling:** It initializes error reporting configurations based on the environment (production or development) and uses .env files for configuration.

-**11.API Support:** You can set a route as an API route, returning responses in JSON format.
+**11. API Support:** You can set a route as an API route, returning responses in JSON format.

 **12. Rate Limiting:** Rate limiting based on IP addresses is supported to prevent abuse and excessive requests.